11 American Punk Labels That Changed The Genre Forever

-Unlike heavy metal, punk is absolutely devoid of any mystique.
+Unlike heavy metal, punk is devoid of any mystique.
 With punk rock, what you see is what you get: the musicians on stage have traditionally been the same people after the show ends and the venue doors have closed.
 Thus, iconic punk and hardcore bands have had a very direct influence on the direction of the genre.
 And like a worn, handmade heirloom, punk rock has been passed on from one generation to the next, changing shape with each new iteration.

 Of course, the bands didn’t build such a legacy entirely by themselves.
 Along the way, great record labels have been there to guide and promote these (frankly, often unruly) artists.
-To understand how and why punk became the striking mozaic it is today, perhaps it’s best to take a look at some of the cornerstone labels that changed the genre forever.
+To understand how and why punk became the striking mosaic it is today, perhaps it’s best to take a look at some of the cornerstone punk labels that changed the genre forever.

 Here are 11 of the most important labels to do so in punk rock’s birthplace, the United States.

 Without SST Records, there would simply be no such thing as hardcore punk.
 Founded by Black Flag guitarist Greg Ginn, the label’s first release was the band’s raw, legendary debut EP, Nervous Breakdown.
 With that, Black Flag sent a shockwave through the punk scene that can still be felt today – especially on the skins of the thousands of fans who have permanently inked those four famous black bars onto their bodies.
 Other iconic bands that have released music via SST include Sonic Youth and Bad Brains, both of which were key players in melding punk rock with other genres, including noise rock and reggae, respectively.
 SST built the first major branches on what would become punk’s quickly expanding family tree.